matthieuSolente/email-darkmode/README.md

 ## Fix Border Problems in Outlook for Mac

 >This work on
-- :heavy_check_mark: Outlook for Mac
+- ✔️ Outlook for Mac

 > "Outlook for Mac does tend to invert border colors but it keeps dark backgrounds dark on tables and cells, but not on divs, paragraphs or link tags.
 So where possible, add borders to div".